Outry08/SQL-Library/README.md

 ## Roadmap

-- Incorporate column properties such as autoincrement, not null, primary key, and foreign key.
-    - Add ability to edit properties of columns (Datatype, Default value, Foreign Key String).
-    - Properly import and export column attributes.
-- Group By in select statements.
-- Expand select statements to be able to refer to other tables.
-(Including adding join statements).

 - Add the ability to input '*' to indicate 'all' in many user input places.
 - Allow user to type NULL for where condition of ANY datatype.
 - Allow for the user to input Yes, yes, y, YES all for an input of yes.
 And the same for no.